 The Legal Aid Bureau consists of approximately 50 student members, 16 Summer Fellows, and a number of clinical staff.
 Throughout its nearly century-long history, the Bureau has proudly remained a student-run organization.

 Bureau members are responsible for handling all aspects of cases, determining client intake, participating in the Bureau’s administration, maintaining practice standards, and advocating for new practice areas where there is need.
-Policy issues are decided by the Bureau’s Board of Directors, a student-elected group of 11 members.
+Policy issues are decided by the Bureau’s Board of Directors, a student-elected group.
 All Bureau members have opportunities to voice their opinions and concerns and and to contribute their ideas about the Bureau’s practice standards and policy issues.

 Board of Directors